 - Reduce your time to hire by identifying the roadblocks through your ATS.

-- Offer a mobile-optimized hiring process to make it easy for talent on the move to apply to your job posts.
+- Offer a to make it easy for talent on the move to apply to your job posts.

 - Engage with the talent in your pipeline by acknowledging applications promptly and managing expectations by outlining the key steps in your hiring process at the outset.
 Notify your candidates of any delays in meeting those key steps.